intel/meta-acrn/docs/slimbootloader.md

   Example: currentMultibootConfig = d.getVar('BB_CURRENT_MC')

 * ACRN_FIRMWARE
-  Set ACRN_FIRMWARE="uefi" in your sos multiconfig file (Example: conf/multiconfig/sos.conf) to generate the ACRN EFI application which allows to boot your sbl_os image on UEFI-BIOS systems.
+  Set ACRN_FIRMWARE="uefi" in your Service VM (sos) multiconfig file (Example: conf/multiconfig/sos.conf) to generate the ACRN EFI application which allows to boot your sbl_os image on UEFI-BIOS systems.
   See the "Enable ACRN Secure Boot With EFI-Stub" page on the "Project ACRN Documentation" for the details.
   The acrn.efi file will be generated in the deployment directory (Example: master-acrn-sos/deploy/images/intel-corei7-64/acrn.efi)